Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/cybersecurity-101/logs-fundamentals.md

 ## 🎯 What I Learned

-- What logs are and why they matter in security work
+- What logs are and why they matter in security work.
 - The main use cases for logs beyond just security
 - Different types of logs and where they come from
 - The structure of Windows OS logs specifically